Star (2014 film)

 Star (Звезда) is a 2014 Russian comedy-drama film directed by Anna Melikian.

 Plot

-Young Masha desperately wants to become a star, she saves money for plastic surgery and in parallel, persistently goes to castings and looks after a lonely old man to earn money.
+Young Masha desperately wants to become a star, she saves money for plastic surgery to enlarge her breasts and lips, and in parallel, persistently goes to castings and looks after a lonely old man to earn money.
 Mature Rita is the lover of the deputy minister, who wants to become pregnant and marry him.
 Kostya is the son of a deputy minister, who is constantly in conflict with his father and Rita, but falls in love with Masha when he meets her.

 After quarreling, Rita is forced to leave her lover's house, and meets Masha by chance.